Dotan (singer): 2016–present: "Shadow Wind" and Numb

 In January 2016, Dotan launched his own concert series, titled 7 Layers Sessions, at Bitterzoet, Amsterdam, where he promotes talented new national and international musicians.

 After some sold-out sessions at Bitterzoet, 7 Layers also added a festival edition in 2016.
 Dotan announced a second season in 2017.

 Dotan released his single "Shadow Wind" on 4 August 2016, and this was chosen as the 2016 Olympic Games anthem.
 "Shadow Wind" was nominated as a 3FM Megahit as well as a 538 Alarmschijf and Radio 2 Topsong in the Netherlands, and peaked on the airplay chart at number one.
-After several sold-out tours through Europe, Dotan sold out the music stadium Ziggo Dome in Amsterdam in 2018.
+After several sold-out tours through Europe, Dotan sold out the music arena Ziggo Dome in Amsterdam in 2018.

 On 22 May 2020, Dotan released the EP Numb.

 Controversy

-In April 2018, after several months of research, Dutch newspaper de Volkskrant revealed that Dotan had enlisted the aid of at least 140 troll accounts to boost his online reputation and following.
+In April 2018, after several months of research, the Dutch newspaper de Volkskrant revealed that Dotan had enlisted the aid of at least 140 troll accounts to boost his online reputation and following.
 These accounts disparaged other musicians and made up feel-good stories about chance encounters with fans. de Volkskrant also revealed that Dotan's management had repeatedly tried to alter Dotan's Dutch Wikipedia page.
-The singer later confirmed the existence of these accounts, apologised, and temporarily halted all his social media activities.
+The singer later confirmed the existence of these accounts, apologized, and temporarily halted all his social media activities.